zcemys1/comp0034-tutorials/activities/week7/7-9-errors.md

         return app
    ```

-Try it yourself, add a custom error handler for 404 `page_not_found`.
+Try it yourself, add a custom error handler for `404 Not found` errors.

 ## 3. Use Python try / except in routes